 Just like saved views on the Features board, any updates that aren't saved will be treated as ad hoc changes and the roadmap will revert to the last saved version once you navigate away.

 To create a new roadmap from scratch, select the current roadmap's name to access the main roadmaps dropdown, then select Add new roadmap.

 Share your Roadmap with colleagues

-You can opt to share a saved view with other makers, contributors, and viewers.
+You can opt to share a roadmap with other makers, contributors, and viewers.

-When you invite colleagues from across your organization into productboard as contributors or viewers, they'll see whichever views have been shared company-wide.
-They won't see any views that are private or that have only been shared with makers.
+When you invite colleagues from across your organization into productboard as contributors or viewers, they'll see whichever roadmaps have been shared with them.
+They won't see any roadmaps that are private or that have only been shared with makers.

 Export your Roadmap to PDF using the print icon.
 You can also zoom to the desired resolution in your browser and take a high-resolution screenshot to add directly to an email, Slack channel, or presentation.